 - 14. In case of a dispute either player may stop the clock to summon a TD.
 In any unclear situation the TD will consider the testimony of both players and any reliable witnesses before rendering a decision.
 If a player wishes to appeal the decision of a TD, the player must first appeal to the Section Chief.
 Then, if necessary, the player may appeal to the Chief TD whose decision in all cases is final. - 15.
 The TD shall not pick up the clock; except in the case of a dispute. - 16.
 Spectators and players in other games are not to speak or otherwise interfere in a game.
 If a spectator interferes in any way, such as by calling attention to the flag fall or pointing out an illegal move, the TD may cancel the game and rule that a new game be played.
 The TD may also expel the offending party from the playing room.
 If the offending party is participating in the event, penalties at the discretion of the TD may be assessed up to expulsion from the event. - 17.
-When a clearly drawn position is reached (see Rule 11), either player may pause stop the clock and appeal to the TD for a draw. - a.
+When a clearly drawn position is reached (see Rule 11), either player may pause the clock and appeal to the TD for a draw. - a.
 If the TD rules a draw, the game is over. - b.
 If the TD denies the claim, the TD will impose a one minute penalty (or half the remaining time if less than two minutes remain) to the clock of the player who made the claim. - 18.
 Illegal moves, unnoticed by both players, cannot be corrected afterwards, nor can they become the basis for making a claim.
 An illegal move is completed when the player presses the clock, whereupon the opponent may claim a win. - 19.
 Moving the King next to another King is illegal.
-If this move occurs, the player making the move loses the game if the opponent makes a proper claim. loses the game, regardless of whether the opponent claims the illegal move. - 20.
-If a player promotes a Pawn and the desired promotion piece is not available, the player has the right to pause the clock to retrieve the desired promotion piece. leaves the Pawn on the board, only the opponent has the option of stopping the clocks while a replacement piece is found. - 21.
+If this move occurs, the player making the move loses the game if the opponent makes a proper claim. - 20.
+If a player promotes a Pawn and the desired promotion piece is not available, the player has the right to pause the clock to retrieve the desired promotion piece. - 21.
 Only a TD may determine if a clock is defective and change the clock once the game begins. - 22.
 Excessive banging of pieces or clock will not be tolerated.
 The offending player may be penalized with loss of time. - 23.
 Each player is responsible for coming to the game with a clock.
 If neither player has a clock, then both players will receive a forfeit loss for both games.
 All players are required to know how to operate their clock and how to make any changes to the clock that may be necessary during a game. - 24.
-Until superseded, the current edition of the Official Rules of Chess (6th edition) and the current online edition of "Rulebook Changes" shall be used to resolve any situation not covered by these Scholastic Blitz Rules.
+Until superseded, the current edition of the Official Rules of Chess and the current online edition of "Rulebook Changes" shall be used to resolve any situation not covered by these Scholastic Blitz Rules.